 Howard Tibbals is a man known for… well, I couldn’t find anything he’s known for other than building this:

-But the reason this part of the circus museum is named for him might have a little more to do with the $10.5 million he donated to the “cause,” a term I use extremely loosely.
+But the reason this part of the Ringling Brothers Circus Museum is named for him might have a little more to do with the $10.5 million he donated to the “cause,” a term I use extremely loosely here.
 Where he got that money, I don’t know but I’m sure it had little (heh) to do with building miniature circuses.
 Howard Tibbals = a lil bit creepy.

 Side note: Is anyone going to mention that gaping hole outside the tent at the bottom right?
 What aspect of the circus is that exactly?
 Please leave your conjecture below.

 The Tibbals Learning Center is what I actually thought was the Ringling Brothers Circus Museum when I entered.
 It was only after I exited the building and looked at my map that I realized I had not yet visited the “circus museum.”
 “You mean… th-th-there’s more?”
 They should really consider rewording the whole shebang.